Praneeth-18/kube-burner-demo/README.md

 ---
 ## 4. Install kube-burner

-A version of kube-burner is already present in bin folder which works with this repo.
-Not sure if it will work with the newer kube-burner versions, will test it out and update this repo.
+A version of kube-burner is already present in bin folder which works with this repo's config.
+Not sure if the current config will work with the newer kube-burner versions, will test it out and update this repo.
 Download the binary matching your platform.

 ---
 ## 5. Configure the run